-- Eligibility Requirement: HIV-positive, live in Orange County, and proof of no medical insurance. - Service Qualification: Have an income below 500% FPL.
+- Eligibility Requirement: HIV-positive, live in Orange County, and proof of no medical insurance or lack of medical insurance coverage. - Service Qualification: Have an income below 500% FPL.
 If you do not meet the eligibility requirements and service qualifications listed above, you may still qualify for HIV medical care through other programs.
 For more information, please contact service providers offering HIV medical care, which can be found in the Service Provider Directory starting on page 27.